ddiLab/SageEdu/setup/general/githubSetup.md

      `https://github.com/ddiLab/SageEdu.git`
 5. Go to the terminal of the nano and within the directory from step 1, run the command:
      `$ git clone [URL]`
-6. Enter your username and password
+6. If prompted, enter your GitHub username and password
      1. Note: if your Github account is protected by 2FA, generate an access token to use as your password
 7. You now have a clone of this Github repository on your machine!
 It will contain instructions and scripts necessary for other set ups.